alexsave-dev/OfsBulkLoader/README.md

 - Transact R23, openSUSE Leap 15.5, MSSQL database
 - Transact R23, openSUSE Leap 15.5, PostgreSQL database in JSON mode

-The solution is compatible with Temenos Transact TAFJ environments on H2 and MSSQL databases.
+The solution is compatible with Temenos Transact TAFJ environments on H2, MSSQL and PostgreSQL databases.

 Prerequisite.
 Both Transact TSA.SERVICE's **TSM** and **OFS.MESSAGE.SERVICE** in any company have to be up and running to allow OFS messages to be posted into Transact.